Get started

 • Sub-500ms end-to-end latency across the full voice-to-voice loop

-• LLM flexibility: Route through any of 220+ models (OpenAI, Anthropic, Google, DeepSeek, Mistral, open-source) via Inworld Router.
+• LLM flexibility: Route through any of hundreds of models (OpenAI, Anthropic, Google, DeepSeek, Mistral, open-source) via Inworld Router.
 No model lock-in.

 • Intelligent routing: Router optimizes model selection based on business metrics (retention, engagement, cost) rather than just latency or price